 A big question for market research software is always: "Can it handle the data?"
 Does it support standard data sources (e.g. SPSS, SQL, Excel, CSV, Dimensions)?
-Are there standard integrations (i.e. APIs - application programming interfaces) with mainstream software tools you need to connect with (e.g. Voxco, FocusVision Decipher or Askia for data collection)?
+Are there standard integrations (i.e. APIs - application programming interfaces) for mainstream software tools to which you need to connect, such as Voxco, FocusVision Decipher or Askia for data collection?